Welcome to the Dells Country Historical Society Website!

 - Dells Country Historical Society monthly meetings: Second Tuesday of the month, 7 p.m., Community Center, Kilbourn Public Library.
 Meetings may be changed to accommodate speakers.
 Meeting changes will be announced in the Wisconsin Dells Events and by email to members.

-- Pancake breakfast fundraiser: October, date to be announced, held at Mr. Pancake, Wisconsin Dells Parkway, Lake Delton.
+- Pancake breakfast fundraiser: Date to be announced, held at Mr. Pancake, Wisconsin Dells Parkway, Lake Delton.